5 Reasons to Enjoy Spaghetti Squash Today

 This compound then works in tandem with the cell wall polysaccharides and B-complex vitamins to help keep insulin levels in check.

-And since spaghetti squash is high in 5 different kinds of B-vitamins, and B-vitamins are shown to be quite helpful at regulating blood sugar, it stands to reason this is yet another way spaghetti squash is helpful in regulating blood sugar and can help relieve the effects of certain diseases like type 2 diabetes
+And since spaghetti squash is high in 5 different kinds of B-vitamins, and B-vitamins are shown to be quite helpful at maintaining blood sugar levels, it stands to reason this is yet another way spaghetti squash is helpful in supporting blood sugar.

 Pretty remarkable for a gourd.